nusraatkabir/TabSaver/README.md

 Delete all saved links: Double-click "DELETE ALL"

 ## Technologies Used
-HTM
+✅HTML
-CSS
+✅CSS
-JavaScript
+✅JavaScript
-Chrome Extension APIs
+✅Chrome Extension APIs